Code-Institute-Submissions/urban-paws/README.md

 -   This section of the Home page outlines a product the company has developed - the PADD Suit.
 There are two buttons included in this section to link through to the Shop Dog and Shop Cat pages.

 #### Shop Cat and Shop Dog pages

 -   These pages contain the product listings with a product card for each individual product.
 -   The product cards include a picture of each product along with a product description, sizes and colour swatches that expand when hovered over.
-- The footer section of the product cards have a size guide button which when clicked opens a size guide for the products.
+-   The footer section of the product cards has a size guide button which when clicked opens a size guide for the products.
 There is a 'Buy on Amazon' button that links to the Amazon.co.uk website when clicked.

 *Note: The buttons to link to the Amazon.co.uk website will be pre-populated with the listing search details once the listings are on Amazon.*

 #### About us page

 -   This page contains a simple profile for each of the members of the Urban Paws team.

 ### Features Left to Implement